adenafil/CateringinAja/README.md

 ### TODOLIST
 -- check before login is the role correct or not, after that just f redirect -- add middeleware for pembeli & penjual
+-- change guest middleware and auth breeze to be custom middleware